-Amazon had us at free shipping and free returns.
-Impulse shoppers everywhere were thrilled because, hey, you have nothing to lose when trying out new products from the online retailer.
-After all, if you're one of the more than 100 million members of Amazon Prime, you get free shipping.
+Amazon has us at free shipping and free returns.
+Impulse shoppers everywhere love the site because, hey, you have nothing to lose when trying out products from the online retailer.
+After all, if you're one of the more than 200 million members of Amazon Prime worldwide, you get free shipping plus lots of other Prime benefits.
 And it’s free to return items sold and shipped by Amazon.com.
-(It’s easy, too: Now, you can even return unwanted Amazon.com purchases to your local Kohl's department store instead of through the mail or UPS.)
+(It’s easy, too: Now, you can even return unwanted Amazon purchases to your local Kohl's department store instead of through the mail or UPS.)

 Let's take a look at Amazon's standard return policy.
 It allows customers to return most items that are sold and fulfilled by Amazon within 30 days of receipt for a full refund.
 The return policy is more generous for holiday purchases: Most items shipped by Amazon between Nov.
 1 and Dec.
 31 can be returned through Jan.
 31 of the following year.
-Amazon is quick with the refunds, too.
-In most cases, you'll get it as an "advance" as soon as the shipper scans the bar code on the return label you've taped to your package (it's free, and you're able to print it out when you start scheduling your return on the Amazon website).
+Amazon is quick with refunds, too.
+In most cases, you'll get it as an "advance" as soon as the shipper scans the bar code on the return label you've taped to your package.

 Some products, though, simply can't be sent back to Amazon.
 Take a look: